brettchalupa/brettchalupa.github.io/_works/waves.md

 [![Waves Logo](/uploads/waves-logo.png)](http://waves.brettchalupa.com)

 Waves is a weekly humor webcomic.
-New strips are published every Friday.

 The initial strip was drawn in 2016, but the comic began in earnest in September 2017.
-The first series is currently underway with the target goal of 20 strips.
+The initial run of the comic finished in December 2017.

 [Read Waves](http://waves.brettchalupa.com)